 High-frequency bursts are also a fraud signal.
 Card networks and payment platforms use velocity rules to detect card testing and unusual transaction spikes.

 That is why programs often exclude tiny transactions, cap points per day, or require a minimum purchase size.
-It is not just about rewards.
-It is about risk control.
+Risk control drives these limits as much as reward economics.

 Frequency does not exist in a vacuum.
 Each transaction has real costs in the payment system.